THE WOMAN AND THE CAR (2018)

 Composer: Chun Yin Rainbow Chan

-Produced by Felix Media in association with the Australian Broadcasting Corporation and with the assistance of Adelaide Film Festival, Definition Studios and the Hive Fund.
+This project was produced by Felix Media in association with the Australian Broadcasting Corporation and with the assistance of Adelaide Film Festival, Definition Studios and the Hive Fund.
 Financed with the assistance of Screen Australia and the South Australian Film Corporation.
 Premiered at the 2018 Adelaide Film Festival and broadcast on the ABC.

 Kate Blackmore looks at motherhood and mobility, film and feminism, through the prism of Margaret Dodd’s classic short ‘This Woman is Not a Car’ (1982).